kurmachu/Backrooms-Mod/README.md

 # Backrooms-Mod
 The Backrooms Mod is an in-development experience that aims to create a semi-realistic backrooms-based enviroment in Minecraft.\
 The project is a combination of Mod, Server and Program.
-This is the GitHub for the Mod, the Program is not currently available.
+This is the GitHub for the Mod, [the GitHub for the Program can be found here](https://github.com/kurmachu/BackroomBuilder).
 To check the progress of the project and to see planned features, please refer to [The Trello](https://trello.com/b/fGqeE8lz/backrooms-mod-i-guess).\
 **Scroll down for server info** or **check directly below for a quick start guide**.
 ## I want...
 ### ...to download the mod.